BlackShredGold/rock_paper_scissors/README.md

 # rock_paper_scissors

 This is the Rock Paper Scissors project from TOP WebDev101.

-As of right now it only contains a skeleton HTML file and the javascript is only playable from the developer console in your web browser.
+To start playing, make your first move by clicking one of the buttons labeled "Rock," "Paper," or "Scissors."